jdersch/PERQemu/PERQemu/Readme-source.txt

 extended by four bits, allowing access to a much larger memory address range.
 Note that the SIXTEEN_K conditional is removed, and CPU type may be configured by the user at runtime.

+CPUBoard.cs is the container for a specific CPU, a Scheduler, and the wrapper around the Thread that runs the CPU.

 CPU.cs contains the nexus of the implementation in the CPU class.
 It directly implements the decoding and execution logic, and provides debugger hooks for